CallumBoase/knack-api-helper/README.md

     document.head.appendChild(script);
 }
 ```
-Use it in your javascript code after it's loaded
+Using it in your javascript code after it's loaded

-Warning: do not use object-based auth in browser code because it exposes your api key
+*Warning: do not use object-based auth in browser code because it exposes your api key*

-Warning: do not hard-code email or password into browser code for remote-login (.login() or .remoteLogin() functions), because it exposes your email/password combination
+*Warning: do not hard-code email or password into browser code for remote-login (.login() or .remoteLogin() functions), because it exposes your email/password combination*

-Using within the Knack builder javascript area (Knack object available on the window)
+**Using in the Knack builder javascript area (Knack object available on the window):**

 ```javascript
 const knackAPI = new KnackAPI({